immunefi-team/Bounty_Boosts/Alchemix/31377 - [SC - Critical] Stucked yield tokens upon withdrawal of votes f....md

 # Stucked yield tokens upon withdrawal of votes from Bribe contract

-Submitted on Fri May 17 2024 12:16:22 GMT-0400 (Atlantic Standard Time) by @Saediek for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 18:16:22 UTC by @Saediek for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31377